ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - d - LAB - React Tweets.md

 <!--

-- mandatory: LAB React Tweets
+- LAB: React Tweets
-- (recommended) continue watching video
+- (recommended) Continue watching React Tutorial
 - (bonus) do some katas from "HOF exercises"
-- (bonus) do some components from lab "React Training" (can do steps 1-7)
+- (super bonus) do some components from lab "React Training" (can do steps 1-7)

-- mandatory: take good rest (tomorrow is challenging)
+In any case: make sure you also rest properly (tomorrow is challenging)

  -->